Sypek/llm-qa-2023/README.md

 - Determining future bottlenecks, i.e.: which components are slowest, where will be the highest traffic, what will be the main cost of the solution, which functionalities are easy / hard to implement, ...
 - Showing customer a first draft of the solution to get initial comments and feedback

+### Deliverable
+- Github repository with cloud formation template to create infrastructure and code to deploy the app locally.
+- Conversation bot is able to embedd documents and user queries and find most relevant documents to the query.
+- Bot is extracting the knowledge from the documents and based on this context, bot is formulating the answer as well as returns relative documents.
+- Bot has the "memory", so context of the conversation is not lost.
+It allows for asking subsequent questions.

 ### Design